Bhlool005/website/README.md

 # K&A Coffee Truck

-Welcome to the official website for K&A Coffee Truck, serving fresh coffee on the go in Fort Wayne!
+<b>Welcome to the official website for K&A Coffee Truck, serving fresh coffee on the go in Fort Wayne!</b>

 ## 🌐 Live Website
 [Visit our site!](https://bhlool005.github.io/website/)